eyereasoner/eye/reasoning/arcus/zebra/README.md

-# 🧠 Zebra Puzzle in eyelet (Einstein’s Riddle)
+# 🧠 Zebra Puzzle in arcus (Einstein’s Riddle)

-This eyelet program models the classic **Zebra Puzzle**, also known as **Einstein’s Riddle**, using RDF Turtle and N3 Logic.
+This arcus program models the classic **Zebra Puzzle**, also known as **Einstein’s Riddle**, using RDF Turtle and N3 Logic.
 The puzzle describes a set of constraints over five neighboring houses with different attributes — and asks: *“Who owns the fish?”*

 ---